 A: As part of Medical Center at Augusta University, one of Georgia’s largest academic medical centers, we offer a comprehensive weight management program with all the resources to ensure you are successful with your weight loss goals.
 Care is delivered by a dedicated team of highly skilled physicians, surgeons, nutritionists, nurses and other caregivers who understand obesity and weight loss surgery.
 Together, we deliver coordinated care that addresses every aspect of obesity and its related health conditions.
 We provide total care to the obese patient.
 We provide resources to encourage long-term follow-up and success.
 There are many stigmas associated with obesity.
 As a result we provide weight loss service in a caring and supportive environment, including requiring weight sensitivity training for our team members.
-More information on Augusta University Obesity & Metabolism.
+More information on Augusta University Center for Obesity & Metabolism.

 Q: What is the recovery time?

 A: Depending on the procedure, patients generally stay in the hospital one to three days and return to work within two to four weeks.

 Q: What are the risks and complications associated with bariatric surgery?